Putin says Islamic extremists raided concert hall but attack masterminds are yet to be found

 The search operation will continue until at least Tuesday afternoon, officials said.
 A Russian Orthodox priest conducted a service at the site Monday, blessing a makeshift memorial with incense.

-Russian officials and lawmakers have urged a severe punishment for all those involved in the attack, and some called for the restoration of capital punishment outlawed since 1997.
+Russian officials and lawmakers have called for anyone involved in the attack to be severely punished.
+Some have called for the restoration of capital punishment, which has been outlawed since 1997.

 During Sunday's court hearing, three of the suspects showed signs of heavy bruising, including swollen faces.
 One of them was in a wheelchair in a hospital gown, accompanied by medical personnel, and sat with his eyes closed throughout.
 He appeared to have multiple cuts.

-Dmitry Medvedev, who was Russia’s president from 2008-12 and now serves as deputy head of Security Council chaired by Putin, urged to "kill everyone involved.
+Dmitry Medvedev, who was Russia’s president from 2008-12 and now serves as deputy head of Security Council chaired by Putin, called for the killing of "everyone involved.
 Everyone.
 Those who paid, those who sympathized, those who helped.
 Kill them all.”

 Margarita Simonyan, head of the state-funded television channel RT, argued that even the death penalty — currently banned in Russia — would be “too easy” a punishment.